 The CW has some of the most popular cult shows out there, from sci-fi to comedy.
-With titles like Supernatural, Jane the Virgin, Riverdale, Whose Line is it Anyway? and of course some of the best DC Universe programmes including Arrow and The Flash, you’ll be spoilt for choice.
+With titles like Supernatural, Jane the Virgin, Riverdale, Whose Line is it Anyway? and of course some of the best DC Universe programmes including Legends of Tomorrow and The Flash, you’ll be spoilt for choice.

 Annoyingly, The CW is exclusively available in the US, which makes it difficult if you're not based there and still want to keep up with your favourite TV show (and avoid those nasty spoilers floating around on Twitter).
 Although some of these shows are available to watch in the UK on services like Netflix, not all of them are.
 But, what if we told you that there’s a way to access all CW content from the UK?
 You can use the same method for watching the likes of ABC, Netflix US and Starz.